Artomyces Pyxidatus: The Ultimate Mushroom Guide

 How to cook

-Preheat the oven to 325.
-Toss the coral mushrooms, parmesan, pinch of salt and flour together in a mixing bowl, then make small mounds roughly the size of a 1/4 cup on a baking sheet.
+Preheat the oven to 325°F/165°C. Toss the coral mushrooms, parmesan, pinch of salt, and flour together in a mixing bowl, then make small mounds roughly the size of a 1/4 cup on a baking sheet.

-Discard any remaining flour at the bottom of the bowl.
-Flatten out the mounds lightly, then spray or drizzle lightly with oil and bake for 30-45 minutes, or until the mushrooms have wilted and the cheese and flour are very crisp.
+Flatten out the mounds lightly, then spray with oil and bake for 35 minutes, or until the mushrooms have wilted and the cheese and flour are very crisp.

-Flip the cakes occasionally about halfway through, pressing down on any raised parts to ensure even crispness.
-The cheese should be golden, and the crackers evenly crisp, but not burnt.
+Few times flip the crackers occasionally.
+Remember cheese should be golden, and the crackers evenly crisp, but not burnt.

 Ingredients